 After the DNR job ended I began looking for a job back in my home state of Louisiana.
 I was fortunate to apply and earn a job as a federal contractor for IAP World Services, Inc. My wife, a graphic designer, was also able to find a good job she enjoyed immediately.
 That job ended when we had our first child, a girl, in 2011.
 She now works from home operating a business - K & M Custom Designs (www.kandmcustomdesigns.com).
 Visit her site if you are interested in logos, business cards, invitations, announcements, pamphlets, brochures, screen printing, embroidery, promotional products, etc. We welcomed the birth of our son in early 2016.

-I am presently working as an ecologist with the U.S. Geological Survey at the National Wetlands Research Center in Lafayette, LA.
+I am presently working as an Ecologist with the U.S. Geological Survey at the Wetland and Aquatic Research Center (formerly the National Wetlands Research Center) in Lafayette, LA.
 Here, my primary responsibility is to conduct frog surveys as part of long-term occupancy analyses in the Atchafalaya Basin of south-central Louisiana.
 In addition, I have assisted in similar surveys at WRP and agricultural sites in the alluvial plains of western Mississippi.
 We completed surveys in 2011 examining amphibian occupancy at Coldwater River National Wildlife Refuge in northern Mississippi.
 We have ongoing research at Big Thicket National Preserve in southeast Texas where we are examining the effects of saltwater intrusion on amphibian occupancy.
 We have also studied ambystomatid salamander population biology and ecology at Kisatchie National Forest in north-central Louisiana.
 In fall and winter of 2012 we examined impacts of road mortality on an ambystomatid salamander population along the National Park Service's Natchez Trace Parkway near Jackson, Mississippi.
 In 2015, we completed an initial study on Gulf Coast Waterdogs in the Florida Parishes of Louisiana.
 Also, in 2015, we have begun pilot work looking at Snake Fungal Disease in Louisiana populations.
-In 2016, we have continued work with SFD, expanded work on Gulf Coast Waterdogs to southwest LA, and have begun surveillance monitoring for the salamander chytrid fungus in south-central Louisiana.
+In 2016, we have continued work with SFD, expanded work on Gulf Coast Waterdogs to southwest LA, and have conducted surveillance monitoring for the salamander chytrid fungus in south-central Louisiana.